zouharvi/vosc-single/README.md

-# vosc-single
+# VoSC-single
-Verification of Scientific Claims - Single Source
+Verification of Scientific Claims - Single Source:
+A prototype of a system.
+Work in progress.